altafang/FV_with_petsc/README.md

 # FV_with_petsc

 This C++ code numerically solves Poisson's equation using the finite volume method on a regular grid in 3D.
-Multiple processors in parallel may be used, as specified at runtime.
+The solve can be done in parallel on multiple processors as specified at runtime.

+The domain is only decomposed along the 'z' direction, which is the direction of applied constant-value boundary conditions.
+Lateral boundary conditions may be either zero-flux or periodic.

 Note: this package is very much under development.
 The goal is to eventually include a significantly broader set of features.

 ## Dependencies

 - PETSc
     - Installation of PETSc can take a while and be tricky.
-Detailed instructions coming soon
+Instructions are coming soon.
 - hdf5
 - MPI